 – An active e-mail list server.
 Our members discuss all aspects of astronomy and it’s a great place to get your questions answered.
 You can have messages sent directly to you (around 20 a day) or in a daily digest.
 You can also browse or search them through an archived list on the Internet.

-– Club members get a discount on Astronomy and Sky and Telescope magazine.
+– Being a NOVAC Members qualifies you to get a discount on Astronomy and Sky and Telescope magazine.

 – Our Monthly Observing Sessions (MOS) help members observe more often, even while in a severely light polluted area.

 – Amateur telescope making.
 A special interest group formed to help members share ideas about telescope making.